-The heme is a molecule that makes up one of the two parts of a hemoglobin, which carries oxygen in the blood of animals.
-Used in an Li-O2 battery, Ryu explained, the molecule would dissolve into the battery’s electrolytes and act as what’s known as a redox mediator, which lowers the energy barrier required for the electrochemical reaction to take place.
+The heme is a molecule that makes up one of the two parts of hemoglobin, which carries oxygen in the blood of animals.
+Used in a Li-O2 battery, Ryu explained, the molecule would dissolve into the battery’s electrolytes and act as what’s known as a redox mediator, which lowers the energy barrier required for the electrochemical reaction to take place.

 “When you breathe in air, the heme molecule absorbs oxygen from the air to your lungs and when you exhale, it transports carbon dioxide back out,” Taylor said.
 “So it has a good binding with oxygen, and we saw this as a way to enhance these promising lithium-air batteries.”